jclark/microxml-java/docs/recovery.md

 ### Lexical tokens

 The tokenization phase works by dividing up the input into _lexical tokens_.
 Each lexical token has an associated regular grammar and may also have associated data.
 Lexical tokens are named in UPPER_CASE.
-The following lexical tokens are defined:
+The following defines the possible lexical tokens and their grammars using the same notation as the MicroXML spec.

     DATA_CHAR ::= [#x0-#x10FFFF]
     COMMENT_OPEN ::= "<!--"